 The Registrar's Office will notify the Financial Aid Office of all students that drop or withdraw from classes and/or the College.
 The Financial Aid Office will determine if the students have received Federal Title IV funding and whether or not they are subject to the Federal Refund Policy.
 Students that must repay or are eligible to receive a refund will receive a letter and a complete refund calculation form from the Financial Aid Office.
 The Business Office also receives a copy of the refund form.
-If the student is required to repay Federal Pell Grant or Federal SEOG funds, the business office will bill the student the amount to be repaid by the student.
-Repayment received by the business office will be distributed back into the proper Federal Title IV accounts.
+If the student is required to repay Federal Pell Grant or Federal SEOG funds, the business office will be distributed back into the proper Federal Title IV accounts.
 The priority for restoring funds is Federal Pell Grant first and the Federal SEOG program second.
 Failure by the student to fully repay the Federal Title IV funds will result in the student's Financial Aid records being placed on hold and the student will no longer be eligible for Federal Title IV funds at Turtle Mountain Community College or any other College.
 All repayment arrangements must be made with the Business Office.